-Roofstock CEO Gary Beasley sat down with the hosts of WSJ's Watching Your Wealth podcast to chat about the current top cities for investing in real estate, and what you need to consider if you're thinking about buying rental property in a popular area.
+Roofstock CEO Gary Beasley sat down with the hosts of WSJ's Watching Your Wealth podcast to chat about the current top cities for investing in residential income property, and what you need to consider if you're thinking about buying rental property in a popular area.

 Check out some of the key takeaways recapped in our blog post below, or listen to the full podcast now:

-Some of the Hot Cities for Investing in Real Estate
+Some of the Hot Cities for Investing in Residential Income Property

 A few great examples include...